Last Updated: 01.05.26

 Is It Really An Outdoor Stairlift?

 The first consideration sounds simple, but it’s an incredibly important factor.
-Some companies try to market indoor stairlifts as outdoor models, albeit with some protective coating on which may help it to stand-up to two or three years outdoors.
+Some companies try to market indoor stairlifts as outdoor models, albeit with a protective coating that may help them stand up to two or three years outdoors.
 However, especially here in the UK, it’s ill-advised to choose one of these products.

-Instead, you want a stairlift that has specifically been designed and built for use outdoors.
-They will have been built to a specification that can stand-up to harsh weather conditions as well as perform as it’s required.
+Instead, you want a stairlift that has been specifically designed and built for outdoor use.
+They will have been built to a specification that can withstand harsh weather conditions and perform as required.

 Do You Need A Cover?